Image Classifier using CNN

 - TFLearn – Deep learning library featuring a higher-level API for TensorFlow used to create layers of our CNN

-- tqdm – Instantly make your loops show a smart progress meter, just for simple designing sake
+- tqdm – Instantly make your loops show a smart progress meter, just for simple design sake

 - numpy – To process the image matrices